Luisa-Elena/real-estate-ads/README.md

 ## *Server*
-Idea: Store all ads into an ArrayList<Ad> where Ad is a helper class which describes an advertisement, containing the fields description, location and price.
+Idea: Store all ads into an ArrayList of Ad elements where Ad is a helper class which describes an advertisement, containing the fields description, location and price.

 ---